Princess Alexandra of Saxe-Altenburg: Marriage and issue

 Konstantin was intellectual and liberal, whereas Alexandra was conservative and rather high spirited.
 Although their temperaments differed, they both shared an interest in music, and enjoyed playing duets at the piano.
 Konstantin was captivated by Alexandra's youthful beauty: she being tall, slender and attractive.
 He quickly became besotted, and was eager to marry her "I don't know what is happening to me.
 It is as if I am a completely new person.
 Just one thought moves me, just one image fills my eyes: forever and only she, my angel, my universe.
 I really do think I’m in love.
 However, what can it mean?
-I've only know her just a few hours and I'm already up to my ears in Passion".
+I've only known her just a few hours and I'm already up to my ears in Passion".
 She was only 16 and Konstantin 19; they were engaged but had to wait two more years before they could finally marry.

 Alexandra arrived in Russia on 12 October 1847, and was greeted by much fanfare and popular celebration, with jubilant crowds lining the streets and balconies.
 It was said that Alexandra looked so much like her fiancé's sister, the Grand Duchess Alexandra Nikolayevna, who died in childbirth, that her prospective mother-in-law burst into tears at their first meeting.

 In February 1848, Alexandra converted to Russian Orthodoxy, taking the name of Grand Duchess Alexandra Iosifovna, which reflected her father's name Joseph (unlike many princesses she took a patronymic, choosing to reflect her parentage rather than the usual religious or dynastic associations which was also possible because Iosif was a common name in Russia).

 Alexandra and Konstantin were married in the Winter Palace in St Petersburg, on 11 September 1848.
 Konstantin received the Marble Palace in St Petersburg as a wedding gift from his parents.
 Strelna on the Gulf of Finland, which Konstantin inherited when aged four, was the wedded couple's country retreat.
 The lively Grand Duchess Alexandra Iosifovna took a particular interest in the grounds at Strelna, establishing a free school of gardening, where she taught classes herself.
 There were also educational toys for the children: a wooden mast and trampoline for gymnastics, and the transplanted cabin of one of Konstantin's frigates.

 A year after their marriage, Konstantin inherited the Pavlovsk Palace, situated 19 miles to the south of St Petersburg, from his uncle Grand Duke Michael Pavlovich.
 The public was admitted to the fine park in its grounds.
 The Grand-Ducal family supported an impressive concert hall situated at Pavlovsk station, which proved popular with the middle classes, and attracted names such as Johann Strauss II, Franz Liszt, and Hector Berlioz.

 Alexandra and Konstantin later acquired the palace of Oreanda in Crimea, which had originally been built by Tsarina Alexandra Feodorovna and left to her second son for his retirement.

 Konstantin and Alexandra had 6 children: